 - Once the raspberry curd has thickened, strain the curd through a large sieve by mashing the berries with a spoon.

 - Discard the seeds and any solids that stay behind.

 - Store the curd in a covered glass container.

-- The curd will last two weeks refrigerated.
+- The curd will last up to one month refrigerated.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving:Calories: 43Total Fat: 3.8gSaturated Fat: 2.1gCholesterol: 47mgCarbohydrates: 1.8gFiber: 0.9gSugar: 0.7gProtein: 0.9g